mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Note that parentheses outside the character class must escaped with a backslash, but parentheses inside a character class are not.

-The `?`, `*`, and `+` repetition characters are greedy.
-This means the entire regular expression will match as many characters as possible.

 Suppose we want to match an underscore, followed by any other characters, and another underscore.